downingbots/ALSET/README.md

 You can toggle off gather_data mode to teleop reposition the robot.

 For DQN, gather_data mode executes the NN and gathers data for training.
 Training should automatically be done at the end of every run.
+New data gathered from the TT_FUNC app will be automatically processed at the beginning of every run.
+So, there's no reason to explicitly train the DQN app as it does automated incremental training.

+The TT_FUNC and TT_NN apps are trained from scratch every time and require training by executing sir_robot_train.py as discussed below.
+All three apps (TT_NN, TT_FUNC, and DQN) use the TT_FUNC app to gather data and will be trained from the TT_FUNC data.

 To train, run: